-We keep fresh water and bowls of dry kibble always available for them.
-I free-feed them dry food because since they’ve never known what it’s like to go hungry, none of them overeat so I have bowls of dry food on every floor along with water and they can go and eat anytime they want.
-I do also have a continuous water fountain (Amazon | Walmart) available for them in our mudroom but I keep it there only because it’s a tile floor so it’s easier to clean spills since Chai loves to play in the water stream with his little paws lol.
+They also have a continuous water fountain (Amazon | Walmart) in our mudroom – I keep it there because it has a tile floor so it’s easier to clean spills since Chai loves to play in the water with his little paws lol.

 Their “cat tree” was a DIY we built right after we adopted them out of lumber, plywood, and carpet.
 They love it and play/climb on it all the time and it’s a great place for them to scratch.
 If you’d rather buy one, here are some options: Amazon | Amazon | Amazon | Amazon | Amazon | Amazon | Amazon | Amazon.